arnaucube/argos/README.md

 # goTweetsAnalyze
 twitter analyzer written in Go lang

-needs a .json file with the content:
+needs a twitterConfig.json file on the /build folder with the content:
 ```
 {
     "consumer_key": "xxxxxxxxxxxxxxxx",